fnifni/firehose-transformation-sam/README.md

 1. During the prompts:
     * Enter a stack name
     * Enter the desired AWS Region
+    * Enter a bucket name for edited data
-    * Enter a bucket name
+    * Enter a bucket name for raw data
     * Allow SAM CLI to create IAM roles with the required permissions.

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.